A Game of Cards

 • Documentary thesis book

-The Bread, Jam, and Flower deck
+The Bread, Jam, and Flower Deck of Cards

 The Bread, Jam & Flower (rhymes with “Ben-jam-in Lauer”) deck is inspired by the evolution of playing cards.
 The deck especially from the earliest English decks of cards and seeks to restore some of the strangeness of medieval and early modern cards.
 By representing the story of playing cards graphically, A Game of Cards makes it easier to see the long and curious history that placed these designs on our card tables.